 For those who prefer a more snug, comfortable fit, Comply’s much-loved memory foam tips are perfect.
 With dense foam that compresses as it goes into your ear and expands to form a tight seal, it’s an excellent upgrade if you’re looking to a set of tips that are more secure without being too tight.

-While there are several imitators, Comply’s original memory foam design remains a favorite pick.
+While there are several imitators, Comply’s original memory foam design remains a favorite pick (and there are options specific for Sony and Sennheiser earbuds).
 The standard version comes with three pairs, in small, medium, and large options (with a triple pack available with one of each).
 Four different adapter sizes are sold as well, for an ideal fit with multiple earbud brands—check this guide to see which ones you need.
 The ear shapes are also offered in “isolation,” seen here, “sport,” and “comfort” varieties, for different levels of pressure and noise isolation.

 Users who like to use music to augment their workouts need headphones that are rock-steady, and a big part of that is the fit of the earbud.
-These replacement silicone tips from Phaiser include a variety of sizes, plus integrated clips for fitting securely in the earlobe, which are also in multiple sizes.
+These replacement silicone tips include a variety of sizes, plus integrated fins (sometimes called wings) for fitting securely in the earlobe, which are also in multiple sizes.
 For a secure fit and a hassle-free run or gym session, it’s an ideal pick.

-Technically these clips are designed specifically for Phaiser’s workout-focused headphones, but they should also stretch to fit most bud-style headphones.
-Note that if you’re using something larger, with a dedicated band or a non-standard driver, you may have to hunt for replacements from your manufacturer itself—replacement parts are generally listed on the web store if they’re available.
+The winged earbud tips should be able to stretch to fit most bud-style headphones.
+Note that if you’re using something larger, with a dedicated band or a non-standard driver, you may have to hunt for replacements from your manufacturer itself—replacement parts are generally listed on the online store when available.

-Foam earbuds to a generally good job of isolating noise from the outside world, but come with an accompanying muddiness and artificial emphasis on bass sound.
+Foam earbuds generally do a good job of isolating noise from the outside world, but come with an accompanying muddiness and artificial emphasis on bass sound.
 If you’re looking for both sound isolation and the general neutral sound profile, these triple-flange tips from AudioEquip are exactly what you want.
 Their staggered chambered design helps to isolate the sound produced from standard earbud and in-ear monitor drivers.

 Note that they’re especially big for earbud tips—depending on the size of your ears, you may want to trim off the third flange, which can be done with sharp scissors or a knife.
 This set is specifically designed for high-end Shure headphones, but should work on similar designs, too.